JasonHauk/ExpandedDataExp/README.md

 F1 score was: 0.9086615433877682

 <img src="assets/conf_matrix.png">

+These scores all looked pretty good.
+This indicated a healthy, successful model.

 # Fairness Analysis
 I wanted to understand where some of my models pitfalls might still lie.
 Personally, I was interested in how our model was able to handle players with high numbers of kills and if the model had the same accuracy when dealing with players that had less kills.
 Since my kills data was already broken down into z-score I decided to split up these two sets of players right down the middle on 0, the average of my z-scores.
 Players with more than a z-score of 0 would be my "high kill" players, while players with less than or equal to a z-score of 0, would be my "low/avg kill" players.
 I would evaluate the model based on its accuracy.